jestjs/jest/docs/CLI.md

 ### `--fakeTimers=<json string>`

 A JSON string with configuration options for fake timers.
-For details see [Fake Timers](JestObjectAPI.md#fake-timers) documentation.
+For details see [Fake Timers API](JestObjectAPI.md#fake-timers) documentation.

 ### `--filter=<file>`